 Preferred stocks in good standing, those that are rated Categories 1 through 3 by the Securities Valuation Office (SVO) of the NAIC, are generally valued at amortized cost.
 Preferred stocks not in good standing, those that are rated Categories 4 through 6 by the SVO, are valued at the lower of amortized cost or fair value.
-Fair values are based on quoted market prices, when a vailable.
+Fair values are based on quoted market prices, when available.
 If quoted market prices are not available, values provided by third-party organizations are used.
-If values provided by third-party organizations are unavailable, fair value is estim a ted using internal models.
+If value is estimated using internal models.
 These models use inputs not directly observable or correlated with observable market data.
 Typical inputs integrated into the Company's internal discounted expected earnings models include, but are not limited to, earnings before interest, taxes, depreciation and amortization estimates.
 Fair values resulting from internal models are those expected to be received in an orderly transaction between willing market participants.